nlwmode/yosys/docs/source/getting_started/scripting_intro.rst

 command we were demonstrating, including the output text and an image of the design schematic after running it.

-We briefly touched on :cmd:ref:`select` when it came up in :cmd:ref:`synth_ice40`, but let's look at it more now.
+We briefly touched on `select` when it came up in `synth_ice40`, but let's look at it more now.

 .. _select_intro:

 Selections intro
 ^^^^^^^^^^^^^^^^

-The :cmd:ref:`select` command is used to modify and view the list of selected
+The `select` command is used to modify and view the list of selected
 objects:

 .. literalinclude:: /code_examples/fifo/fifo.out